-- Other adjustments may include reconfiguring your lobby areas, payment protocols, and by limiting the number of employees and customers allowed in a given area. - Subject to local public health protocols, parties (such as families) travelling in groups may travel jointly without following the 6 feet rule for each individual in that party).

-Installing physical barriers, such as transparent screens to provide proper separation between guests and employees, where deemed practical.

-Maintaining flexible reservation, rescheduling and cancellation policies during the re-opening period.

-Consider implementing touchless or low-touch solutions, where practical, to limit possible virus transmission, while at the same time promoting a positive travel experience.
-This could include use of technology or procedures for:
+- Maintain physical distancing protocols (i.e. 6 feet) by posting signage and floor markers to discourage congregation of crowds. - Other adjustments may include reconfiguring your lobby areas, payment protocols, and by limiting the number of employees and customers allowed in a given area. - Subject to local public health protocols, parties (such as families) travelling in groups may travel jointly without following the 6 feet rule for each individual in that party). - Installing physical barriers, such as transparent screens to provide proper separation between guests and employees, where deemed practical. - Maintaining flexible reservation, rescheduling and cancellation policies during the re-opening period. - Consider implementing touchless or low-touch solutions, where practical, to limit possible virus transmission, while at the same time promoting a positive travel experience.
+This could include use of technology or procedures for: - Ticketing - Identification - Check-In and Check-Out - Payment of Goods and Services - Food Ordering and Pick-up or Drop-Off - Pre-Tour Video Orientation - Consider enhancing low-touch product and service provisions, such as: - Increasing Room-Service and Take-out Options - Increasing Small Group Tour Options - Increasing Digital Ticketing and Payment Options

-- Ticketing

-- Identification

-- Check-In and Check-Out

-- Payment of Goods and Services

-- Food Ordering and Pick-up or Drop-Off

-- Pre-Tour Video Orientation

-Sonsider enhancing low-touch product and service provisions, such as:

-- Increasing Room-Service and Take-out Options - Increasing Small Group Tour Options - Increasing Digital Ticketing and Payment Options